Man randomly shot in neck while driving on I-465, victim’s girlfriend says

 Detectives believe more than one shot was fired at the car, which was also occupied by Tiffany Wallace and her 3-year-old daughter.

-Wallace says they were traveling to pick up some tools for a home repair project when she heard a boom, and Jason reacted.
+Wallace, Beck’s girlfriend, says they were traveling to pick up some tools for a home repair project when she heard a boom.

 “Jason was driving the truck and lets go of the wheel,” Wallace said.
 “So I go to grab the steering wheel to get control of the truck because we are going towards the traffic.”